Testing Elasticsearch With Docker And Java High Level REST Client

 Pull Docker image

-Once done, Maven Docker plugin waits until Elasticsearch to be started and let Maven continue on other goals – this is where integration tests stared with Failsafe Plugin:
+Once done, the Maven Docker plugin waits until Elasticsearch is started and lets Maven continue on other goals – this is where integration tests started with Failsafe Plugin:

 Docker image started before integration tests